Payments System

 The Reserve Bank's responsibilities for stability build on the long history of central banks' involvement in this area.
 The introduction of real-time gross settlement (RTGS) in 1998 eliminated the build-up of settlement exposures between financial institutions as a result of the exchange of high-value payments and transactions in debt securities.
 In 2002, Continuous Linked Settlement (CLS) joined Australia's RTGS system, allowing foreign exchange transactions involving the Australian dollar to be settled through CLS.
 The Reserve Bank, and other central banks whose currencies are settled through the CLS arrangements undertake cooperative oversight of CLS under an agreed protocol.

 Under Part 7.3 of the Corporations Act 2001, the Reserve Bank has a formal regulatory role to ensure that the infrastructure supporting the clearing and settlement of transactions in financial markets is operated in a way that promotes financial stability.
 The Bank's powers under that Part include the power to determine financial stability standards for licenced clearing and settlement facilities.
-The Reserve Bank implemented revised Financial Stability Standards for central counterparties and securities settlement facilities in 2013.
+The Reserve Bank implemented revised Financial Stability Standards for central counterparties in 2013 and securities settlement facilities in 2024.
 The Standards seek to ensure that clearing and settlement facilities identify and properly control risks associated with their operations, thereby promoting the stability of the Australian financial system.
 The Standards replaced previous standards determined in 2003 to incorporate changes to international standards for clearing and settlement facilities.
-The Standards for securities settlement facilities apply only to facilities that settle obligations in excess of $200 million in a financial year.
+The Standards for securities settlement facilities apply only to facilities that settle obligations in excess of $40 billion, calculated on a gross basis, in a financial year.
 This ensures that the Standards apply only to securities settlement facilities that could potentially pose a risk to the stability of the financial system, exempting small systems from unnecessary regulation.

 Efficiency of the Payments System